And look, we put together a montage of the media all Twitter about Senator Rubio's appearance here in an hour.

 I think the number was astounding.

-It's about the their belief.
+It's about their belief.

-It's it's maybe a little bit strong to say they're voting for the welfare state, but they certainly believe that government is the source of prosperity.
+It's maybe a little bit strong to say they're voting for the welfare state, but they certainly believe that government is the source of prosperity.

 They believe in it.